crxssed7/notable-figures/figures/Linus Torvalds.md

 On 3 April 2005, Torvalds began development on Git, version control software that later became widely used.
-On 26 July 2005, he turned over Git's maintenance to Junio Hamano, a major project contributor.
+On 26 July 2005, he handed over Git's maintenance to Junio Hamano, a major project contributor.